-As a pass-through financing entity, the Authority operations are not, in a direct way, dependent on the general economic environment.
-Rather, the Authority's principal assets are (or are related to) lease receivables and its principal liabilities are (or are related to) bonded indebtedness issued to finance such leased capital improvements.
-Lease receivables are structured to match up with bonded indebtedness obligations, as well as provide resources to fund annual administrative expenses.
+As a pass-through financing entity, the Authority's lease receivables are structured to match up with its bond obligations, as well as fund its annual administrative expenses.
 These fixed lease rental payments are anticipated to be sufficient to meet next year's budgeted expenditures.

-Further, while economic factors could impact continuing operations of the CIB and the Commission, and, thus, indirectly, could affect the performance of their respective obligations under the lease agreements, lease rental obligations are fixed and have been, in certain ways, secured by pledges or other agreements made by the CIB and the Commission of certain generally applicable state and/or local tax revenues.
+While economic factors could impact the continuing operations of the CIB and the Commission, lease rental obligations are fixed and, in certain ways, are secured by pledges or other agreements made by the CIB and the Commission of certain generally applicable state and/or local tax revenues.